broomburgo/Narratore/Docs/WRITING_A_STORY.md

 }
 ```

-Also, thanks to the fact that the `then` function is also an extension on `String`, it's possible to send a message with a `BranchChange` attached:
+Also, thanks to the fact that the `then` function is also an extension on `String`, it's possible to send a message with a `SceneChange` attached:

 ```swift
 check {